CliMA/ClimaUtilities.jl/docs/src/timemanager.md

 import ClimaUtilities.TimeManager: ITime
 ```

-In these examples, we will stick with `using ClimaUtilites.TimeManager` because
+In these examples, we will stick with `using ClimaUtilities.TimeManager` because
 we will call other functions as well.

 By default, `ITime` assumes that the clock cycle is one second: